Causes of the 1948 Palestinian expulsion and flight: Planning by Ben-Gurion

 According to Flapan "the Jewish army ... under the leadership of Ben-Gurion, planned and executed the expulsion in the wake of the UN Partition Resolution."
 According to Ilan Pappé, Ben-Gurion headed a group of eleven people, a combination of military and security figures and specialists on Arab affairs.
 From October 1947 this group met weekly to discuss issues of security and strategy towards the Arab world and the Palestinians.
 At a meeting on 10 March 1948, this group put the final touches on Plan Dalet, which, according to Pappé, was the blueprint for what he called the "ethnic cleansing" of Palestine.
 According to Plan Dalet, a Palestinian village was to be expelled if it was located on a strategic spot or if it put up some sort of resistance when it was occupied by Yishuv forces.
 According to Pappé "it was clear that occupation would always provoke some resistance and that therefore no village would be immune, either because of its location or because it would not allow itself to be occupied."
 Ben-Gurion's group met less frequently after Israel declared independence because, according to Pappé, "Plan Dalet ... had been working well, and needed no further coordination and direction."

 However, according to Gelber, Plan Dalet instructions were: In case of resistance, the population of conquered villages was to be expelled outside the borders of the Jewish state.
 If no resistance was met, the residents could stay put, under military rule.

-During a September 1948 meeting of the Israeli cabinet, Ben-Gurion proposed ending the current ceasefire.
+During a 26 September 1948 meeting of the provisional Israeli cabinet, Ben-Gurion proposed ending the current ceasefire.
 His reasons remained classified when the cabinet minutes were released, but revealed by Tom Segev in 2013:

 If war broke out, we would then be able to clear the entire central Galilee with one fell swoop.
-But we cannot empty the central Galilee - that is, including the [Arab] refugees - without a war going on.
+But we cannot empty the central Galilee—that is, including the [Arab] refugees—without a war going on.
 The Galilee is full of [Arab] residents; it is not an empty region.
-If war breaks out throughout the entire country, this would be advantageous for us as far as the Galilee is concerned because, without having to make any major effort - we could use just enough of the force required for the purpose without weakening our military efforts in other parts of the country - we could empty the Galilee completely.
+If war breaks out throughout the entire country, this would be advantageous for us as far as the Galilee is concerned because, without having to make any major effort—we could use just enough of the force required for the purpose without weakening our military efforts in other parts of the country—we could empty the Galilee completely.

 However, the proposal was not passed by the cabinet.